golemfactory/golemrpc/README.md

         fout.write(fin.read())
 ```

-will create `my_output.txt` result file and send it back to user if created by message:
+will create `my_output.txt` result file and send it back to the user when created by message:

 ```python
 import os